dikaaayy/movie-list/README.md

-# Netflix Clone
+# Movie Lists

 This project was made with NextJS with TailwindCSS, and still on progress to make the netflix's complete feature.
-Inspired by [Sonny Sangha💌](https://github.com/sonnysangha)

 ## Preview of the Web